nataliapiet/Covid_data_analysis/README.md

 # Covid_data_analysis
-An exploratory analysis of covid data presenting  using SQL.
+An exploratory analysis of covid data  using SQL.
 The data file contains information about number of cases, vaccination and deaths.